-Magnolia bark is practically a cure-all, and on top of all those properties and healing attributes, there are continuing studies that show it’s more beneficial than anyone thought.
+Magnolia bark is also an antibacterial agent, has more antioxidants than Vitamin E, it’s an ati-fungal, and among other things, an aphrodisiac.
+Magnolia bark is practicallu a cure-all, and on top of all those properties and healing attributes, there are continuing studies that show it’s more beneficial than anyone thought.
 Apparently, magnolia bark can even be used to treat the dementia and memory loss associated with Alzheimer’s disease.
 As most know, Alzheimer’s is a terminal, incurable illness, and these breakthroughs are extremely important to the medical community.

 So you might be wondering why magnolia isn’t more popular as a cure.
 Well, the main thing is, it’s still considered a “traditional medicine”, and unfortunately, that means it’s not mainstream.
 Mainstream medicine however, is definitely taking more of a backseat to traditional and herbal medicines, as healthcare becomes more expensive.
 Natural cures are coming back into style because mainstream medicine is too expensive, and magnolia bark is becoming more popular every day, as each new person experiences its healing capacity.